UofT-DSI/shell/README.md

 | Format | Details | Submission Instructions |
 | :----: | :----- | :---------------------- |
 | Assignment 1 | Due on **Monday, January 22 at 11:59pm** | Submit assignment via your Google Drive.
 Upload your code file (LASTNAME_FIRSTNAME_shell_assignment1.pdf). |

+## Acknowledgements
+Course materials were originally developed by Rachael Lam under the supervision of Rohan Alexander.
+Materials have been modified by Delaram Pouyabahar, Kaylie Lau, and Simeon Wong for 2023, and 2024.